Discounted Cash Flow (DCF) Method Explained

 Proposal 2 is to invest the same amount in a biotechnology company.
 In return, you receive $7 for four years and in year five, $107.
 Which proposal would you choose?

 At first glance, this seems like an easy question to answer, and you're inclined to go with proposal 2; after all, you get more money for the same investment.
 But is this really the case, and how can we find out?
 The answer is provided by the Capital Asset Pricing Model (CAPM).
-CAPM is one of the most important cornerstones of finance and is used to calculate the required return for a specific investment in a particular project or company (on another page you can read more information about return and its definitions).
+CAPM is one of the most important cornerstones of finance and is used to calculate the required return for a specific investment in a particular project or company.
 It is calculated using the following formula:

 r i = R f + βi(R m - R f )